-In this course, students receive instruction and experience in various technical and artistic aspects of television production.
-Topics covered include principles of communications, camera operation, lighting, storyboarding, script writing, graphic design, audio mixing, technical direction, and editing.
+In this course, students receive instruction and experience in various technical and artistic aspects of video production.
+Topics covered include principles of communications, marketing and advertising, storytelling, social and personal branding, and broadcast news.
+Students will learn about and have hands-on experience with camera operation, lighting, storyboarding, script writing, graphic design, audio mixing, technical direction, and editing.
 Students will create and direct their own productions based on class assignments.
 Enrollment is limited and based on permission of the instructor.
-Beginning with the 2017-18 school year, this course will no longer meet the Fine Arts requirement for graduation.
-This course meets the Fine Arts requirement for graduation if a student has taken it prior to the 2017-18 school year.